Frequent Asked Questions

 - We provide you with remote hotline customer support.

-DataToCare Biopics currently collects data from tuberculosis diagnostic tests.
-In 2017, the software will collect malaria, hepatitis and HIV test results.
+DataToCare currently collects data from tuberculosis and HIV diagnostic tests.
+In 2018, the software will collect malaria and hepatitis test results.

 You can install DataToCare Biopics and Analytics by yourself.
 By following the installation guides, you will be able to connect your laboratories.